matloff/qeML/vignettes/UnbalancedClasses.md

 ## Outline

 * Why is imbalance a problem?
-Our ML algorithm may never predict the small class, making the algorithm rather useless.
+Our ML algorithm may never predict the small class, making the algorithm rather meaningless.

 * A popular solution is to artificially balance the data.

 * This changes the class probabilities, with undesirable consequences.
+The class probabilities do factor into our prediction, so changing them distorts our analysis.

 * Related problem: the class probabilities may be wrong to begin with, either due to the original sampling scheme or because the